Rustix69/RsTradeEngine/Readme.md

 The trade engine code can be tested by running the provided tests under `#[cfg(test)]`.
 To view test cases and examples, check the `src` directory.

 ---

-## Contributing

-Contributions are welcome!
-If you have suggestions or feature requests, feel free to open an issue or submit a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.